 Get Twitch drops on mobile without watching the streams

-- Open the Twitch mobile app: Ensure you’ve got the latest version of the app installed to access all its features.
+- Open the Twitch mobile app: Make sure your app is up to date to use all its features.

-- Navigate to the top left corner and click “Profile” to access your account.
+- Go to the top left corner and tap “Profile” to get to your account.

-- Under the profile section, click “Account Settings”.
+- In the profile menu, tap “Account Settings”.

-- In the preferences section, you’ll come across an option named “Continue playing audio in background”.
-Toggle this option and set it to “Always”.
-This ensures that the stream’s audio will continue to play even when you’re using other apps or have locked your phone.
+- Look for “Continue playing audio in background” and set it to “Always”.
+This keeps the stream’s audio going even when you’re doing other stuff or your phone is locked.

 Related concern: Game Lag When Watching Twitch or YouTube on Chrome